John Mark Ainsley

 Louise Alder studied at the Royal College of Music International Opera School where she was the inaugural Kiri Te Kanawa Scholar.

-She won the Young Singer Award at the 2017 International Opera Awards and represents England in the 2017 Cardiff Singer of the World Competition.
-She also won the 2015 inaugural Young British Soloists’ Competition, is the recipient of Glyndebourne’s 2014 John Christie Award and took 2nd Prize in the 2013 Kathleen Ferrier Competition.
+Winner of the Young Singer Award at the 2017 International Opera Awards and the Dame Joan Sutherland Audience Prize at the 2017 Cardiff Singer of the World Competition, Louise also won the 2015 inaugural Young British Soloists’ Competition, Glyndebourne’s 2014 John Christie Award and 2nd Prize in the 2013 Kathleen Ferrier Competition.

 She is a member of the Frankfurt Opera Ensemble where her roles in the 2016/17 season include Atalanta in a new production of Xerxes and her first Gilda Rigoletto.
 She also sings Zerlina Don Giovanni for Glyndebourne on Tour, Marzelline Fidelio at the BBC Proms and she makes her debut with the Welsh National Opera as Sophie a new production of Der Rosenkavalier.
 Future seasons include further roles in Frankfurt and returns to the Glyndebourne Festival, Garsington Opera as well as debuts for the Teatro Réal in Madrid and the Bayerische Staatsoper in Munich.

 Highlights in concert include appearances with the LSO and Sir Mark Elder, the Academy of Ancient Music with Richard Egarr, the Hallé Orchestra with Cristian Macelaru and the BBC Scottish Symphony Orchestra at the BBC Proms with Ilan Volkov.